 Made Closer enables shoppers to search for and buy a wide range of items from electronics to gifts and toys within the UK or even with the region they live in.
 Giving the site a bit of a road test I was surprised by how easy it was to use.
 Entering my postcode and then browsing the items merchants have on offer allowed me to see clearly where they would come from.

 I could easily see as I browsed which items were very local to me (within 50 miles) and where everything else came from without scrolling through pages of information or even having to contact individual sellers.

 This is the convenient way to enjoy guilt-free shopping.
 The range of items available is wide and growing weekly which is why I have bookmarked MadeCloser and will check it first when shopping before automatically visiting one of the larger and faceless international brands.
 Clearly John Palaguta-Iles has his finger on the button as not only does he care about boosting the local economy; he understands the pressures on the consumer when it comes to simply not having time to shop around ourselves.
 MadeCloser offers a real, practical and progressive option for changing your shopping habits in future and I for one am pleased to see it.

 If you want to know more about John’s vision and the ideals behind MadeCloser this article may well be of interest.
 Do have a look at the website and keep in touch via either Facebook or Twitter as mark my works, MadeCloser is going places!

-*This piece has been written in collaboration with the mentioned business yet is true to my own thoughts, feelings and experiences.
+*This post has been written in association with MadeCloser and yet remains true to my own thoughts, feeling and experiences

-This post was written in collaboration with the mentioned businesses however is true to my own thoughts, feelings and experiences.
+*This post was written in collaboration with the mentioned business.

 Candidly Cleaning (8)